Alex40144/cspot/README.md

 $ ./cspotcli

 ```
-If you run it with no parameter, it will use ZeroConf to advertise itself.
-This means that until at least one **local** Spotify Connect application has discovered and connected it, it will not be registered to Spotify servers.
-As a consequence, Spotify's WebAPI will not be able to see it.
-If you want the player to be registered at start-up, you need to either use username/password all the time or at least once to create a credentials file and then re-use that file.
-Run it with -u/-p/-c once and then run it with -c only.
-See command's line help.

 Now open a real Spotify app and you should see a cspot device on your local network.
 Use it to play audio.